WiaanB/passport.js-blog/README.md

 # StoryBooks

 ### Reason behind the build
-I wanted to create a more fleshed out version of a prior project I build where I made a blog with Vue and Node.
+I wanted to create a more fleshed out version of a prior project I built where I made a blog with Vue and Node.
 For this build I focussed on Node + HandleBars while making use of Passport.js for the first time using the Google Strategy.

 ### Features
 * CRUD Operations for Stories/Posts